 - Magento’s marketplace includes an array of extensions that are already built into the core product.

-Now, when you have got acquainted with the essential solution's peculiarities, what are the steps that have to be taken for Magento migration running smoothly?
-Among the set of recommendations, let’s highlight the most critical ones on how to prepare your e-store for the upcoming change.
+So, you have got acquainted with the essential solution's peculiarities.
+But how to perform Magento database migration smoothly and quickly?
+Let's highlight the most crucial recommendations on how to prepare your e-store for the upcoming change.

-ECommerce data switch is a common, if not necessary step towards your online shop growth.
-However, if you want to migrate to Magento, the transfer can be complex and come across some pitfalls.
-If you want to go through the Magento migration procedure without intensive hands-on, you've landed in the right place.
-Follow the next suggestions to complete Magento import in the proper way:
+eCommerce data switch is a common, if not necessary step towards your online shop growth.
+However, if you want to migrate to Magento, the transfer can be complex, and you may encounter some pitfalls.
+If you want to go through the Magento data migration procedure without intensive hands-on, you've landed in the right place.
+Follow the next suggestions to complete Magento import properly :

 Outline your plan and set up the flexible schedule.
 Put the most complicated decisions upfront and address them by their importance.
 For example, several entities require cleansing, or Magento import products should take place.